 Columbia, SC (WLTX) - It's Mother's Day across America!

-The first Mother's Day observance in the United States was a church service held in 1907 by Anna M. Jarvis.
+The first time this day was observed in the United States was at a church service held in 1907 by Anna M. Jarvis.
 Jarvis was a Philadelphia schoolteacher who wanted a day to honor her own mother.

-During the church ceremony Anna handed out her mother's favorite flowers - white carnations.
+During that ceremony, Anna handed out her mother's favorite flowers: white carnations.
 The flowers represent sweetness, purity and patience.

 Anna continued to solicit the help of legislators and prominent business men with the hopes of making Mother's Day a national holiday.
-Her efforts paid off!
-In 1914 President Woodrow Wilson declared that the second Sunday in May would officially become Mother's Day.
+Her efforts paid off when in 1914, President Woodrow Wilson declared that the second Sunday in May would be Mother's Day.

 Happy Mother's Day from News19!